codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

 }
 ```

-Now as you scroll, items will be automatically filling in because the `loadMore` method will be triggered once the user crosses the `visibleThreshold`.
+Now as you scroll, items will be automatically filling in because the `onLoadMore` method will be triggered once the user crosses the `visibleThreshold`.
 This approach works equally well for a `GridView` and the listener gives access to both the `page` as well as the `totalItemsCount` to support both pagination and offset based fetching.

 ## References